 These rats are known for the damage they cause by chewing on materials, urinating on food and eating stored foods.
 They have also been known to chew on wires, which can cause fires to start.
 They also carry disease and ectoparasites.
 Rats will also attack both animals and humans.
 Human babies and even adults have been killed in rat attacks.

-Find more information on Norway rats to share with the kids in your classroom at the official NPMA website.
+Learn more about Norway rats and find other rodent facts for kids at the official NPMA website.

 Roof Rats are excellent climbers and get their name because they usually live high off the ground, like on the roof of a building.
 They have very poor vision and are color blind, but they have extremely strong senses of hearing, smell, touch and taste.
 Rats have four to six litters a year and each litter has 6 to 12 babies in it.
 These rats are only pregnant for about 21 to 23 days and they can start reproducing when they are three months old.